wncc/WnCC/_soc_projects/15-genres.md

 ---

-#### This project is mostly aimed towards people who are interested in Machine Learning.
-This project involves the use of Machine Learning to identify the various music genres
+#### This project is mostly aimed towards people who are interested in machine learning and involves the use of machine learning algorithms to identify the various music genres

 <!--break-->